 Using the body as a resource we assist in building new psychological competencies in an individual that were missed during childhood development.
 Building these new resources often results in a new profound sense of self and being that was difficult to initially imagine.

 Muscles & Fascia mapped for their Psychological Abilities

 The human body is integrated into the therapy through precise knowledge of the psychological function of each muscle, based on data obtained from 30 years of systematic studies on child development and the psychotherapy experience of adult clients.

 Unique to the Bodynamic System is the focus on building resources as the foundations of inner security.
 A qualified therapist trained in this comprehensive discipline can determine which age-appropriate resources a client needs to learn, and can then proceed to work with specific movements to activate muscles within a developmental age level.
 When a person retrieves forgotten inner resources or develops new ones, she or he becomes capable of approaching the deeper layers of her traumatic experiences with success.
 Building resources and awareness also enables the person to move towards a much broader range of choices in life.

 Bodynamic Somatic Developmental Psychology training’s can be found in over eleven countries.
 Classes can last several days such as in workshop or up to three years such as in the Practitioner.
-Five different types of training’s are offered:
+Six different types of training’s are offered:

 - Shock Trauma